InoyDev/portfolio-github/src/content/Projects/GECY.md

 Initial results show significant gains in productivity and data accuracy:

-- Reduction in OF research time, thus improving the fluidity of production.
+- Reduction in POs research time, thus improving the fluidity of production.
 - Real-time monitoring of work-in-progress stocks, enabling better priority management.
 - Secure access, preventing errors and ensuring better traceability.
 - Intuitive, user-friendly interface, making it easy for users to adopt.